 - Add a Glutamine/BCAA mix while training if you can

-Monday, Wednesday & Friday Workout: Do This 3 Times!
+Monday, Wednesday and Friday Workout: Do This 3 Times!

-- DB Incline Press: 3 x 6,10,15 superset with pushups to failure on last set: Rest 1 min between sets.
+- Dumbbell Incline Press: 3 x 6,10,15 Superset with Push-ups to failure on last set: Rest 1 min between sets.

-- Triceps Rope Pushdowns Superset Overhead Rope Extensions: 3 x 10/10 Rest 1 min between sets.
+- Triceps Rope Push-downs Superset with Overhead Rope Extensions: 3 x 10/10 Rest 1 min between sets.

 - Shoulders Press 3 x 8 superset lateral raises after each set.

 - Abs: After each workout and no rest between the exercises

 After each upper body weight workout do 20 minutes on bike/treadmill or elliptical.

 Tuesday and Thursday: Do This 3 Step System 2-3 Times